 Dana has often described the Sandra Bald Jones Dance Studio as her home away from home.
 What started as a childhood hobby grew into a lifelong passion that she is excited to pass onto future generations.
 Dana is a strong believer that Highland Dance, and Mrs. Jones, taught her many valuable life lessons including goal setting, hard work, perseverance, and handling success and disappointment.
 Dana has a Bachelor of Engineering & Biosciences and a Master of Business Administration from McMaster University.
 In her non-dancing life, Dana is a Product Sales Specialist in the Medical Device industry.

-Chelsea has been dancing at the studio for over 15 years both competitively and as a performer.
-She has travelled with the Schiehallion dancers to numerous tattoos across North America and Europe over the years and participated in the 2008 Edinburgh Military Tattoo with Canadiana Celtic and 2012 Basel Tattoo with Ailsa Craig Highland Dancers.
-As a member of the Schiehallion dancers, Chelsea has choreographed a Disney inspired number titled “Remember to Smile” which was performed at the 2014 Fergus Tattoo and 2015 Scotdance Canada Championship Series in London, Ontario.
-Under the direction of both Mrs. Jones and Dana Gamache, she has trained and successfully competed across Canada, United States and Scotland, with highlights including the Scotdance Canada Championship Series and the World Highland Dance Championships in Dunoon, Scotland.
+Chelsea has been dancing with the studio for over 20 years both competitively and as a performer.
+She has travelled with the Schiehallion Dancers to numerous tattoos across North America and Europe over the years and participated in the 2008 Edinburgh Military Tattoo with Canadiana Celtic and 2012 Basel Tattoo with Ailsa Craig Highland Dancers.
+Chelsea is the co-director of the Schiehallion Dancers alongside Mrs Jones.
+She has choreographed numerous numbers for the Schiehallion Dancers, with highlights including: “Remember to Smile” performed at the 2014 Fergus Tattoo and placed 2nd overall at the 2015 Scotdance Canada Championship Series; and “Dancing through the Chaos”, featured at the 2021 Wee Digital Ceilidh for Fergus Highland Games.
+Under the direction of both Mrs. Jones and Dana Gamache, Chelsea has trained and successfully competed across Canada, United States and Scotland, with highlights including the Scotdance Canada Championship Series and the World Highland Dance Championships in Dunoon, Scotland.
 Joining the Scottish Dance Company of Canada in 2009, allowed Chelsea to expand her dancing accomplishments to include dancing and performing alongside some of the best dancers in Canada.

-Gaining experience personally as a student at the studio throughout her life, Chelsea feels she positively contributes towards helping our dancers grow both as dancers and as individuals.
-Teaching at the studio allows Chelsea to continue her love for highland dancing and she loves being a part of the SBJ Dance Studio Instructional Team.
-Chelsea graduated from McMaster University with her Bachelors of Science degree specializing in Life Sciences in 2014.
+Gaining experience personally as a student at the studio throughout her life, Chelsea is honoured to pass on the love of highland dance to our dancers, and feels she helps our dancers grow both as dancers and as individuals.
+Teaching at the studio allows Chelsea to stay involved in the highland dancing community and she loves being a part of the SBJ Dance Studio Instructional Team.
+Chelsea has a Honours Bachelors of Science degree from McMaster University and is a Product Manager in the medical device industry.